Elasticsearch Log Rotation

-These instructions apply only to Kibana/Elasticsearch versions 7.4 or higher.
-Earlier versions of Elasticsearch and Kibana did not provide all of the UI features mentioned in this tutorial.
-Instead, for versions 6.8 or earlier, you should refer to our aptible/elasticsearch-logstash-s3-backup application.
+❗️ These instructions apply only to Kibana/Elasticsearch versions 7.4 or higher.
+Earlier versions of Elasticsearch and Kibana did not provide all of the UI features mentioned in this guide.
+Instead, for version 6.8 or earlier, refer to our aptible/elasticsearch-logstash-s3-backup application.

-If you're using Elasticsearch to hold log data, you'll almost certainly be creating new indexes periodically - by default, Logstash or our Log Drains will do so daily.
-This will necessarily mean that as time passes, you'll need more and more disk space, but also less obviously, more and more RAM.
+If you're using Elasticsearch to hold log data, you'll almost certainly be creating new indexes periodically - by default, Logstash or Aptible log drains will do so daily.
+New indexes will necessarily mean that as time passes, you'll need more and more disk space, but also, less obviously, more and more RAM.
 Elasticsearch allocates RAM on a per-index basis, and letting your log retention grow unchecked will almost certainly lead to fatal issues when the database runs out of RAM or disk space.

 Components